Rapid PTSD and trauma relief in 1-5 sessions.

 After 15 years in traditional talk therapy, I now specialize in rapid trauma relief using Accelerated Resolution Therapy.

-Using ART's bilateral eye movements (similar to what happens naturally during REM sleep), we’ll work directly with how traumatic memories are stored in your brain.
+Using ART’s eye movements, we’ll work directly with how traumatic memories are stored in your brain.
 Most clients experience relief in 1-5 sessions instead of months or years.

 If you want freedom from symptoms (not just management), you’re exactly who I work with.